vannguyengd/gooddata-ui/docs/02_start__choose_visualization_approach.md

 -   you want to embed Insights created in Analytical Designer as-is
 -   you want to be able to change the Insight your application displays without changing the application code
+    -   you can also achieve this using [Custom Visualizations](#custom-visualizations) if needed

 ### When not to use